timkisheesaludes/Activity-1/README.md

-the database name is "registratiion_db"
+the database name is "registration_db"